waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Known Ladders:**
   - (6, 8): Leads to B1F (East).
   - (22, 18): Leads to B1F (East).
   - (16, 28): Leads to B1F (West).
+This is the current target.
   - (26, 10): Leads to a dead end on B1F.
-- **Strategy:** The ground floor of B2F is split.
-I am in the eastern section, which is a dead end for ground-level progression.
-I must return to the elevated platform via the steps at (27, 16) and find a path to the western ground floor to reach the ladder at (16, 28).
+- **Current Puzzle:** I am on the eastern elevated platform of B2F.
+The western platform, which provides access to the western ground floor and the target ladder at (16, 28), is blocked by an impassable defeated Super Nerd at (13, 9).
+The ground floors are disconnected.
+The 'Pikachu Step Swap' mechanic at the western steps (4, 6) resulted in a loop.
+I need to find a way to bypass the Super Nerd or solve the puzzle from the eastern platform.

 # IV.
 Immediate Tasks & Reminders